Household support - summer term 2025

-Food support for families in receipt of benefits-related free school meals will continue over the Spring term 2024.
+Food support for families in receipt of benefits-related free school meals will continue over the summer term 2025.

-If you have already registered and are entitled to benefits related free school meals in Solihull, you will automatically receive your voucher and therefore do not need to contact the council.
+If you have already registered and are entitled to benefits related free school meals in Solihull, you will automatically receive your voucher and do not need to contact the Council.

-Vouchers are being provided where families have children aged 3 - 17 in a Solihull publicly funded school (maintained school, Academy, or Free school) and all families currently receiving benefits-related free school meals will be contacted with full redemption details, via email or post.
+Vouchers are being provided to families of eligible children attending a Solihull publicly funded school (maintained school, academy, or free school).
+Parents of all children currently receiving benefits-related free school meals will be contacted with full redemption details, via email or post.

 For further information

-Our Here2Help provide details of additional food provision and essential utilities to support families with children, other vulnerable households and individuals.
+Here2Help provides details of additional food provision and essential utilities to support families with children, other vulnerable households and individuals.

 If you have any further queries email edfreesm@solihull.gov.uk